awsdocs/aws-config-developer-guide/doc_source/approved-amis-by-tag.md

 # approved\-amis\-by\-tag<a name="approved-amis-by-tag"></a>

 Checks if running instances are using specified AMIs\.
-Specify a list of approved AMI IDs\.
-Running instances with AMIs that are not on this list are NON\_COMPLIANT\.
+Specify the tags that identify the AMIs\.
+Running instances with AMIs that don't have at least one of the specified tags are NON\_COMPLIANT\.

 **Identifier:** APPROVED\_AMIS\_BY\_TAG